This is the multi-page printable view of this section. Click here to print.

 Delete StatefulSetDelete the StatefulSet

-Detailed InformationCan check detailed information of StatefulSet
+Detailed InformationCan view detailed information of a StatefulSet

-EventCheck events that occurred within the StatefulSet
+eventCheck events that occurred within the StatefulSet

 PodCheck the pod information of the StatefulSet